Intellectually Challenging and Theologically Progressive

 Tai Chi for Balance

 This is a low-impact exercise class for that puts minimal stress on muscles and joints, while strengthening ankle muscles and teaches moves designed to help prevent falling.
 All over the age of 55 are welcome in this free class led by a licensed instructor.
+For more information contact Jan Dixon at 402.571.4076 or the church office.

 A group of women who love working on craft projects together.
 Maybe general or more specific (paper crafting or vinyl projects).
 Group rotates volunteers to lead craft projects monthly.